Do Nipple Piercings Affect Your Breast Health?

 A 2014 case published by the College of Family Physicians of Canada emphasized the need to be pierced by a qualified professional in a sanitary environment, and to maintain exceptional post-piercing hygiene: The woman documented swam in a natural body of water prior to infection, introducing plenty of bacteria.

-Do nipple piercings affect your breast cancer risk?
+Do nipple piercings increase breast cancer risk?

 Scarring—sometimes referred to as keloids in the piercing community—can feel hard and could cause a woman to worry after a nipple piercing that she has a lump.
 While there is no evidence to suggest nipple piercings increase your risk of breast cancer, it's best to get it checked out if something doesn't feel right.
 While it's probably nothing serious, 1 in 8 women will be diagnosed with breast cancer in their lifetime, so it's always better to be proactive.

-Do nipple piercings affect breastfeeding?
+How do nipple piercings affect breastfeeding?

 As previously mentioned, nipple piercings can cause mastitis whether you nurse or not, but considering mastitis is most common in women who breastfeed, this is likely the most serious complication you'll experience with a nipple piercing while trying to nurse your baby.
 There is also a link between nipple piercings and decreased lactation.